HuveD/micro_roo_manager/docs/rules/rules.md

    - Use symbolic reasoning to systematically identify redundancy.

 5. Linting/Formatting
-   - Consistently adhere to ESLint/Prettier configurations.
+   - Consistently adhere to the project's established linting and formatting tool configurations (e.g., ESLint, Prettier, Black, Checkstyle).

 6. File Naming
    - Use descriptive, permanent, and standardized naming conventions.